 - Tissue engineering approaches

-Spinal fusion in our animal models is assessed using a combination of complementary techniques, incorporating manual palpitation, X-ray and computed tomography (CT) imaging, histology and biomechanical testing.
+Spinal fusion in our animal models is assessed using a combination of complementary techniques incorporating manual palpitation, X-ray and computed tomography (CT) imaging, histology and biomechanical testing.

-Currently we are developing an animal model to explore the effects of localized radiation therapy on spinal structure and stability, and testing potential therapies for the prevention of vertebral compression fractures in spinal oncology patients.
+We are developing an animal model to explore the effects of localized radiation therapy on spinal structure and stability, and testing potential therapies for the prevention of vertebral compression fractures in spinal oncology patients.